SatoshiumAI/satoshium-us/chronicle/sources/README.md

 * Authenticity
 * Known conflicts

-Reliability notes should not be treated as a universal truth score unless a formal Suite standard explicitly requires one.
+Reliability notes should not become a universal numerical trust score unless a formal Suite standard explicitly requires one.

 ---

-## Source Integrity
+# Source Integrity

 Where available and appropriate, Chronicle may preserve: